Grinnode-live/2020-grin-bug-bash-challenge/README.md

 This section describes the overall protocol.

+### Disclaimer

+Please be aware the goal of this challenge is to find when things go wrong.
+You should NOT use your regular setup (wallet/accounts/node) to solve those challenges.
+To avoid losing access to your own funds prepare a separate setup meant just for the challenge and we will provide you with some Grin to get started.

 ### Preparing environment

 1. Properly setup GitHub and KeyBase accounts.
 Make sure your KeyBase points to same GitHub account as one that authored the gist bug reports!